isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Click <a href="/transit/overview#PDT">here</a> for the relevant details.

-#### 3. What will happen if I arrive in Singapore and do not have a valid negative PCR test certificate?
+#### 3. What will happen if I arrive in Singapore and do not have a valid negative Covid-19 test certificate?

 As a condition to enter Singapore, travellers may be required to produce a negative COVID-19 test result.
 This may be enforced by the airline during pre-boarding checks.
 Unless there are other compelling reasons, travellers failing to meet this condition will be denied entry into Singapore.